-You will need this permit if you intend to conduct activities for commercial benefit, gain or profit in a national park or other protected area in Queensland.
+You will need this permit if you intend to conduct activities for commercial gain in a national park or other protected area in Queensland.
 If your activity is designed to make a profit, gain or benefit, this includes some fundraising activities by not-for-profit organisations.

 Specifically, a permit is required if any of the following apply:

 - the primary purpose of the activity is to make a profit